See how both the Big 4 and smaller firms are utilizing AI in their workflows.

 The “Big 4” accounting firms—Deloitte, Ernst & Young (EY), PwC, and KPMG—have led the way with AI adoption.
 They have heavily invested in AI-powered tools and solutions to provide clients with more advanced and insightful services.
 Here’s a glimpse of how they use AI:

-- IT: In-house teams at PwC have developed customized software applications for employees that synthesize data, complete, and review code, generate documentation, and more.
+- IT: In-house teams at PwC have developed customized software applications for employees that synthesize data, complete and review code, conduct granular troubleshooting, and more.
 They have seen 20% to 50% productivity gains in their development processes because of GenAI.
-Additionally, PwC professionals have access to an enterprise version of ChatGPT-4o for themselves and their clients.
+Additionally, PwC estimates that a new end-to-end AI-driven audit solution will be complete in 2026.

 - Client solutions: KPMG’s Trusted AI framework helps their member firms’ clients design, build, deploy, and use AI tech solutions in a responsible and ethical manner, building loyalty and partnerships.